-- Involvement in CSLO (Common Set of Learning Objectives) through BOCES which provides various forms of technology training - Mini-courses offered after school hours focusing on use of technology - In-house workshops offered on conference days by technology experts - Teacher Center classes - Peer training by experienced staff - After School Trainings - "Breakfast Club" monthly technology group/shared decision making - Conferences offered by groups such as NYSCATE - One-on-one sessions with experienced staff, such as Educational Technology Coordinator - Faculty is provided with hardware and software, and apps comparable to what their students are using. - There is ongoing training for faculty and staff in new hardware and software - Faculty is provided and with classroom management software

-- Faculty is provided with software for individual subject areas as well as software that will be integrated throughout the curriculum - There is ongoing training in the use of the internet, iPads, Chromebooks and interactive boards for classrooms and as a research tool for students - 3.
+- Involvement in CSLO (Common Set of Learning Objectives) through BOCES which provides various forms of technology training - Teacher Center classes - Peer training by experienced staff - After School Trainings - Conferences offered by groups such as NYSCATE - Faculty is provided with hardware and software, and apps comparable to what their students are using. - There is ongoing training for faculty and staff in new hardware and software - Faculty is provided and with classroom management software - Faculty is provided with software for individual subject areas as well as software that will be integrated throughout the curriculum - There is ongoing training in the use of the internet, iPads, Chromebooks and interactive boards for classrooms and as a research tool for students - 3.
 Timeline for Implementation (see Action Plan, Goal 2) - 4.
 Awareness of State and National Standards.
 (Appendices B, C, D)

-III Infrastructure, Hardware, Technical Support, and Software Required

-Required Element: F Infrastructure Needs/Technical Specification, and Design
+III.
+Infrastructure, Hardware, Technical Support, and Software Required Required Element: F Infrastructure Needs/Technical Specification, and Design